olutosin007/ezihub/docs/02-policies-regulatory/01-privacy-policy.md

 - People who submit forms (waitlist, contact, newsletter)
 - Prospective partners and vendors who communicate with us

-If a future EziHub product processes additional categories of data, a product‑specific notice will be provided at the point of collection.
+If a future ézíhub product processes additional categories of data, a product‑specific notice will be provided at the point of collection.

 ## 3) Personal data we collect
 - Contact details: first name, last name, email, company, role/interest